ahardwick95/The_Lab/Web_Dev/robotics/README.md

 ## Robotics Loading Animation

 This is a custom loading animation I made for fun.
 The letters will change color and grow when hovered over.
 The gear in the middle will spin forever unless you hover it.
-THe two robots on the side will emit an antenna pulse forever as well.
+The two robots on the side will emit an antenna pulse forever as well.

 -----